-- 1. Without prejudice to Article 30, Member States may retain or introduce legislation that allows, in accordance with Annex II, for the national designation of third countries other than those appearing on the minimum common list, as safe countries of origin for the purpose of examining applications for asylum.
-This may include designation of part of a country as safe where the conditions in Annex II are fulfilled in relation to that part. - 2.
-By derogation to paragraph 1, Member States may retain legislation in force at the time of adoption of this Directive that allows for the national designation of third countries, other than those appearing on the minimum common list, as safe countries of origin for the purposes of examining applications for asylum where they are satisfied that persons in the third countries concerned are generally neither subject to: - (a) persecution as defined in Article 9 of Council Directive 2004/83/EC; nor - (b) torture or inhuman or degrading treatment or punishment.
+1. Without prejudice to Article 29, Member States may retain or introduce legislation that allows, in accordance with Annex II, for the national designation of third countries other than those appearing on the minimum common list, as safe countries of origin for the purposes of examining applications for asylum.
+This may include designation of part of a country as safe where the conditions in Annex II are fulfilled in relation to that part.

-- 3. Member States may also retain legislation in force at the time of the adoption of this Directive that allows for the national designation of part of a country as safe or a country or part of a country as safe for a specified group of persons in that country where the conditions in paragraph 2 are fulfilled in relation to that part or group. - 4.
+- 2. By derogation from paragraph 1, Member States may retain legislation in force on...(\) that allows for the national designation of third countries, other than those appearing on the minimum common list, as safe countries of origin for the purposes of examining applications for asylum where they are satisfied that persons in the third countries concerned are generally neither subject to: - (a) persecution as defined in Article 9 of Directive 2004/83/EC; nor - torture or inhuman or degrading treatment or punishment. (b) - Member States may also retain legislation in force on .........\ that allows for the national 3. designation of part of a country as safe, or a country or part of a country as safe for a specified group of persons in that country, where the conditions in paragraph 2 are fulfilled in relation to that part or group. - 4.
 In assessing whether a country is a safe country of origin in accordance with paragraphs 2 and 3, Member States shall have regard to the legal situation, the application of the law and the general political circumstances in the third country concerned. - 5.
-The assessment of whether a country is a safe country of origin in accordance with this Article shall be based on a range of sources of information, including in particular information from other Member States, the UNHCR, the Council of Europe and other relevant international organisations. - 6.
-Member States shall notify to the Commission the countries that are designated as safe countries of origin in accordance with the provisions of this Article.
+The assessment of whether a country is a safe country of origin in accordance with this Article shall be based on a range of sources of information, including in particular information from other Member States, the UNHCR, the Council of Europe and other relevant international organisations.